achilikin/bdfe/README.md

 So here it is - bdf font converter which can export glyphs from bdf and present them as array of bytes.
 It also can rotate 8x8 and 8x16 glyphs CCW so they can be used on displays with SSD1306 controller.

-I'm running it with my Raspberry Pi (same RPi I use to program MMR70 ATmega) but it should run on any other Linux machine as well.
+I'm running it with on Raspberry Pi (same RPi I use to program MMR70 ATmega) but latest version can run Intel Edison with native Linux I2C interface or Arduino-like Wire.
+With the native Linux I2C interface it should run on any other Linux machine as well.

 Command line options